 Summary: currently there are no treatments aimed at curing type-1 diabetes which are in phase-III trials (under the definition of cure that I use).
 This is the second year in a row there have been no phase-III trials underway, and it's not a good thing.
 Even worse, I don't see a phase-III study starting even next year.
 However, phase-III trials grow out of phase-II trials, and there was big growth in the number of phase-II trials this year.
 I'm very hopeful that in a few years, these will naturally result in a number of phase-III trials.

 Cures in Phase-II Human Trials

-Summary: there are a total of 15: 11 of them have been funded by JDRF, and 4 have not.
+Summary: there are 21 trials in phsae-II, and 15 of them have been funded by JDRF, while 6 have not.
 Here are the treatments that have been funded by JDRF:

 - Abatacept by Orban at Joslin Diabetes Center

 - Abatacept by Skyler at University of Miami (Prevention)